cfengine/documentation/enterprise-cfengine-guide/hub_administration/policy-deployment.markdown

 ## Configuring automatic policy deployments with the augments file

+**Note:** This method should be reserved for versions 3.7.3 and greater.

 Create `def.json` in the root of your masterfiles with the following content:

 ```